 Editor in Chief

 Ryan Wilson (Issue 9.1–) was born in Griffin, GA, and raised in nearby Macon.
-He is the author of The Stranger World (Measure Press, 2017), winner of the Donald Justice Poetry Prize, and of How to Think Like a Poet (Wiseblood 2019).
+He is the author of The Stranger World (Measure Press, 2017), winner of the Donald Justice Poetry Prize, of How to Think Like a Poet (Wiseblood, 2019), and of Proteus Bound: Selected Translations, 2008-2020 (Franciscan UP, 2021).
 His work appears in periodicals such as: Best American Poetry, Five Points, The Hopkins Review, The New Criterion, The Sewanee Review, and The Yale Review.
 The Administrator and C.F.O. of the ALSCW, he lives north of Baltimore and teaches at The Catholic University of America.

 ‘Hot Rocks’ Feature Editor